Skip to content

 Type string

-Under the hood the jsx function uses the Gtk.Buildable interface which lets you specify a type string to specify the type of child it is meant to be.
+Under the hood, the jsx function uses the Gtk.Buildable interface, which lets you use a type string to specify the type the child is meant to be.

 In Gnome extensions, it has no effect.